grimme-lab/xtb_docs/source/sp.rst

             > xtb -- -oh.xyz

-To select the parametrization of the xTB method you can currently choose from three different geometry, frequency and non-covalent interactions (GFN) parametrizations, which differ mostly in the cost--accuracy ratio,
+To select the parametrization of the xTB method you can currently choose from four different geometry, frequency and non-covalent interactions (GFN) parametrizations/methods, which differ mostly in the cost--accuracy ratio,

 .. code:: sh